ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 ### Running the benchmark driver

-Run the benchmark driver in one of the three modes (create validation parameters, validate, benchmark).
+The instructions below explain how to run the benchmark driver in one of the three modes (create validation parameters, validate, benchmark).
+For more details on the driver modes, check the ["Driver modes" section of the main README](../README.md#driver-modes).

 #### Create validation parameters